ejVasco/.dotfiles/mint_PC/README.md

 - Further documentation:
     https://docs.brew.sh
 ```

-##
+Note the commands, the commands are dependant on the current shell and the the name/username/user.
 # Other
 ## About Packages Managers

-APT for core applications (window managers, system libraries, steam, etc)
+- APT for core applications (window managers, system libraries, steam, etc)

-Flatpak for GUI apps with newer versions (libre office, gimp, etc)
+- Flatpak for GUI apps with newer versions (libre office, gimp, etc).

-Homebrew for newer versions of developer and cli tools.
+- Homebrew for newer versions of developer and cli tools.